liv-ac-uk/comp122/labs/variables/README.md

 Many programming languages will set uninitialized variables to 0 or a random value.
 Java is not one of these, and any variables which have not been assigned a value are guaranteed to throw a compiler error if we attempt to use these.

-Assign some value newWeight and recompile your program.
+Assign a value newWeight and recompile your program.

+{% next %}

 ## Success!